Quantum information in Riemannian spaces: Introduction

 Over the past century, the concept of information has emerged as a central idea across nearly every corner of science, deeply influencing disciplines such as physics, biology, computer science, and electrical engineering.
 Information can be understood as constraints within the space of possible outcomes of a measurement, known as \emph{sample space}, and it serves as the foundation for computation.
 When the elements of the sample space are countable, this notion can be precisely formalized through Shannon's entropy \cite{shannon1948mathematical} (or its counterparts, Gibbs and von Neumann entropies in statistical and quantum mechanics, respectively), which quantifies the amount of uncertainty associated with the system prior to the measurement.
 However, there are many instances in nature in which the sample space is given by a continuum of possible outcomes endowed with a metric structure.
 Physical particles, for example, can move within continuous spatial dimensions and, if unconfined by a potential, can do so with continuous momentum.
 Relatedly, living organisms have evolved to store information in the possible 3-dimensional conformations that a protein can adopt through allosteric changes, the 2-dimensional electric potentials across neuronal membranes, or the concentrations of distinct species of molecules in cellular compartments \cite{phillips2012physical}.
 In computer science, the differentiable parameters of a data-generating model span a statistical manifold with a metric given by Fisher information \cite{amari2016information}.
 In each of these situations, information is described by a probability density function over a Riemannian sample space.

 Shannon's entropy can be extended to uncountably infinite sample spaces by replacing the sum over discrete states with an integral over the sample space, resulting in the concept of differential entropy \cite{shannon1948mathematical}.
 However, this extension introduces certain complications.
-For the total probability of an event to remain invariant under coordinate transformations in the sample space, the probability density function must transform inversely to the Jacobian of the transformation.
-As a result, differential entropy is not invariant under coordinate transformations of the sample space.
+For the total probability of an event to remain invariant under coordinate transformations of the sample space, the probability density function must transform inversely to the Jacobian of the transformation.
+As a result, the differential entropy is not invariant under coordinate transformations of the sample space.
 In practice, this complication is addressed by considering the relative entropy, or Kullback-Leibler divergence, between probability density functions, which remains invariant under coordinate transformations \cite{pawitan2001all}.
-Nonetheless, this raises a fundamental problem from a physical standpoint, as it implies the absence of an absolute notion of information that is independent of the observer's reference frame.
-If information has an objective reality, there must be a mathematical formulation of entropy for Riemannian sample spaces that is invariant under coordinate transformations and consistent with the principles of quantum physics and special relativity.
+Nonetheless, this raises a fundamental problem from a physical standpoint, as it implies the absence of a microscopic notion of information that is independent of the observer's choice of coordinates.
+If information has an underlying objective reality, there must be a mathematical formulation of entropy for Riemannian sample spaces that is invariant under diffeomorphisms and consistent with the principles of quantum physics and special relativity.

 In this work, we initiate the development of such an invariant formulation.
-The focus of this paper is on stationary states and diffeomorphism invariance, while future work will address relativistic effects and Lorentzian invariance.
+Our main result is the quantum generalization of the classical diffeomorphism-invariant differential entropy for Riemannian spaces introduced in \cite{pennec2006intrinsic}, along with the incorporation of momentum degrees of freedom.
+The resulting entropy extends the quantum phase-space entropy proposed by Laguna and Sagar \cite{laguna2010shannon, salazar2023phase} and by Cerf and collaborators \cite{hertz2017entropy, van2021quantum, cerf2024complex} to arbitrary Riemannian geometries.